 "I am a feather for each wind that blows"

-Every evening (except Sunday) at 7.30pm Downing College Gardens
+Every evening (except Sunday) at 7.30pm King’s College Gardens

 Leontes, King of Sicilia, is driven mad with irrational jealousy, convinced that his wife, Hermione, is having an affair with his childhood friend, Polixenes, and that the child she is bearing is not his own.
 Polixenes escapes to Bohemia, whilst Leontes orders that the child, a daughter, must be abandoned on a desert shore.
 Leontes assumes the child has perished – but sixteen years pass before the truth is uncovered.
-Don’t miss Shakespeare’s masterful study of suspicion and obsession.
-And watch out for the bear!
+The beautiful setting of King’s College gardens provides the backdrop for Shakespeare’s masterful study of suspicion and obsession.
+Watch out for some comic twists and turns, too… and a bear!

 ...polished performances all round ...lively and inspired ...a production well worth seeing

-The Winter’s Tale has now finished for 2019 - please join us for the Cambridge Shakespeare Festival in 2021!
-See the homepage for details of our crowdfunding appeal.
+The Winter's Tale has now finished for 2023 - please join us for the Cambridge Shakespeare Festival in 2024!